 Launching a book for the first time is probably the most exciting event for any author.
-It is the celebration and culmination of the hard work and dedication that has gone into writing the book.
+It is the celebration and culmination of all your hard work.

-As an author is it a validation of self, a recognition of talent, an acceptance of what can be achieved if one persists and dedicates enough time and effort.
+For an author it is a validation of self, a recognition of talent, an acceptance of what can be achieved if one persists and dedicates the required time and effort.

-It is time where you gather all your family, friends and everyone you know to share in one of the happiest times in your life.
-It is important to have as many people as possible to support you and acknowledge your success as it is often difficult to accept it yourself.
+It’s a time where you gather all your family, friends and everyone you know to support you in sharing one of the happiest times in your life.

-Many writers and artists talk about imposter syndrome and it is a very common experience for many.
-Why is it that we can’t accept that we are capable of success or greatness?
-Some say it is because of our English background where we are not encouraged to self-promote or talk about ourselves.
-As children we are encouraged to practice humility when accepting praise and deflect compliments when they are given.
+Many writers and artists talk about imposter syndrome.
+It’s a very common experience for many.
+Why is it hard to accept we are capable of success or greatness?
+Some say it’s because of our childhood where we were not encouraged to self-promote.
+As children we were encouraged to practice humility when accepting praise and to deflect compliments when they were given.

-- The first step is to send out invitations well in advance.
-Use social media such as Facebook and set up an event on your page.
-Keep reminding people each week and then closer to the time that the event is impending.
-You can set up your Facebook page to schedule a future date and time when you want these reminders to appear on your page.
+- Send out invitations well in advance.
+Set up an event on your FB page.
+Keep reminding people closer to the event.
+You can schedule a future date and time when you want these reminders to appear.

 - Decide on a theme or visual brand that will help people associate with the upcoming event.
-Because my book was “Chasing Marigolds”, I posted regular photos of various friends and family members posing with yellow and orange garlands around their necks in the same colours as the book cover.
-I also posted fun high-speed videos of people chasing around with the book and then us unpacking the book ready for the launch.
+Post photos of friends and family posing with your book.
+Make it fun and use high-speed videos of people unpacking the book preparing for the launch.